Mr4k/blog/content/ouroboros.md

 When I started this project I was wondering about diving into the cpython VM code itself.
 I think it was neat that I didn't have to but I wonder if being able to make these tail call optimization decisions at runtime would be better.
 This would allow us to know which function was about to be called at runtime and we could decide whether or not to jump then.
 We would no longer need any AST based heuristics.

 Of course if I had full VM access, I could also potentially allow jumping between functions without having to resort to exceptions which would really allow full tail call optimization.
 That might be an undertaking though.

+Have questions / comments / corrections?
+Get in touch: <a href="mailto:pstefek.dev@gmail.com">pstefek.dev@gmail.com</a>